 Instructors can customize the post-lab quizzes available in Mastering.

-Written by educators well respected in their fields, Interactive Labs are available for fall 2021 classes.
-You can access the following subjects with current Pearson non-majors and majors biology titles in Mastering Biology at no additional cost:
+Interactive Labs — written by educators well respected in their fields — are available for fall 2021 classes.
+You can access the following subjects with current Pearson non-majors biology titles in Mastering Biology at no additional cost:

 Students learn the steps of the scientific method while determining whether hand soap or hand sanitizer is more effective at decreasing bacterial diversity.
 Students conduct a virtual bacterial sampling of their virtual lab hands before and after each treatment and calculate the change in bacterial diversity.
 Students identify the null and alternative hypotheses and use statistics to analyze the resulting data.
 They also identify dependent and independent variables and learn the importance and use of experimental controls and replicates in the scientific method.